koobzaar/lol-skins/README.md

 ## Additional contents

 - Check the [developer-oriented repository](https://github.com/koobzaar/lol-skins-developer), with the champion and skins ID instead of names.
-- Check out our Discord server: https://discord.gg/NJzEUxykwD
+- Check out our Discord server: https://discord.gg/ritoskin
 - Wanna donate?
 Check out my Ko-Fi page: https://ko-fi.com/koobzaar
+- Check the tutorial for using this repository: [RitoSkin - Tutorials](https://www.youtube.com/playlist?list=PLmfRqBUHwQjJKuxoVOiocEoJPi8SnJSRG)

 ## How to use